-Best waterproof jackets for women 2024 | Tested and reviewed
+Best women’s waterproof jackets of 2024 | Tested and rated by our team of female hikers

 Everyone knows that a waterproof is a non-negotiable bit of kit for the outdoors.
 But it's a minefield of information out there.
 Enter: our handy buying guide for the best women's waterproof jacket.